vasilakisfil/Introspected-REST/README.md

 `Accept-Charset`, `Accept-Encoding`, `Accept-Language` request headers can also be used.
 In practice, `User-Agent` header is also used by the server for choosing the right content for the client because it contains some device and agent characteristics, although it's not part of the negotiation standard headers.
-Lately even, a new draft stadard is being created, [HTTP Client Hints](http://httpwg.org/http-extensions/client-hints.html), that extends the HTTP with new request headers which indicate device and agent characteristics.
+Lately even, a new draft standard is being created, [HTTP Client Hints](http://httpwg.org/http-extensions/client-hints.html), that extends the HTTP with new request headers which indicate device and agent characteristics.
 The server uses all those headers as hints in order to determine the most suitable representation of the content to be served to the client.